 If your child has an epipen, they are considered to have a life threatening health condition and will require a Health Care Plan prior to the start of school.

-For fall 2018, all Life Threatening Health Care Plans along with the necessary medications and doctor's orders will be due to the school office no later than Wednesday, August 15, 2018.
+For fall 2019, all Life Threatening Health Care Plans along with the necessary medications and doctor's orders will be due to the school office at least 2 weeks before the start of school.
 All paperwork will be mailed home in June.
 Please plan accordingly so that this very important work is in place prior to the start of school.

 In order to comply with state law and to insure that students are safe on the first day of school, each student with a Life Threatening Health Care Plan must have the LTHCP and necessary medication and doctor's orders to the school two weeks before school begins.
 This gives the nurse the necessary processing time to disseminate this important information.
 Families not abiding with this time frame may not have their child begin school on the first day.